EnesKeremAYDIN/keyGenerator/README.md

 # Key Generator

-A JavaScript-based tool for generating and managing unique keys, designed for applications that require unique identifiers or security tokens.
+JavaScript-based tool for generating and managing unique keys, designed for applications that require unique identifiers or security tokens.

 ## Features